San Jose - Resettlement Internship

 SCOPE OF INTERN WORK

-This year, the IRC in Oakland will be resettling international refugees from Eritrea, Bhutan, Burma, Afghanistan, Iraq, Sri Lanka, and Mongolia.
+This year, the IRC in San Jose will be resettling international refugees from Eritrea, Bhutan, Burma, Afghanistan, Iraq, Sri Lanka, and Mongolia.
 The Resettlement Services Program is the first point of contact for newly arrived refugees and offers support, guidance and counseling though all stages of resettlement.
 The Case Management Team provides initial services to orient refugees to life in the U.S., including (but not limited to) securing housing, addressing medical concerns, registering children in school, applying for Social Security and California ID cards, and linking refugees to our internal and mainstream services.

 - Conduct community orientations for newly arrived refugees (to IRC, health clinic, job, shopping centers, etc.)

 - Enroll refugees in public assistance programs such as food stamps, medical, cash assistance, etc. This includes filling out necessary paperwork and requires that interns complete with solid accuracy and a strong attention to details.